chipforge/StdCellLib/README.md

 ```

 which installs the complete (and usefull) LaTeX Environment.
-Additionally, we use the great CircDia LaTeX package for drawing circuit diagrams by Dr. Stefan Krause (Saarbr&uuml;cken/Germany).
+Additionally, we use the great CircDia LaTeX package for drawing diagrams by Dr. Stefan Krause (Saarbr&uuml;cken/Germany).
 Please download [CircDia](http://www.taylorgruppe.de/circdia "http://www.taylorgruppe.de/circdia"), unzip it, and run `mktexlsr` in the directory.
 Many Thanks to Stefan for the excellent work!

-### Scheme
+### Generators

-Popcorn (as the tool which does the voodoo stuff and generates the Standard Cells) is written in R^7RS Scheme.
-While this Standard is already a couple of years old, not so many tools are supporting them.
-Chibi-Scheme as a pre-built package that not available on most systems, so we are using Gauche Scheme (or `gosh`) in Version 0.9.6 or higher.
+Popcorn (as the tool which does the voodoo stuff and generates the Standard Cells) and other dedicated tools are written in R^7RS Scheme.
+While this Standard is already a couple of years old, not so many Scheme interpreter/compiler are supporting them.
+Chibi-Scheme as a pre-built package that is not available on most systems, so we are using Gauche Scheme (or `gosh`) in Version 0.9.6 or higher.

 ```
 apt-get install gauche